-Stock futures mixed as commodity prices plunge
+Stocks drift lower, oil plummets

 CAR PART PRICES ARE HEADING HIGHER

-Dow Jones Industrial Average futures fell 97 points, or 0.28%, while S&P 500 futures lost 0.14% and Nasdaq 100 futures climbed 0.15%.
+The Dow Jones Industrial Average fell over 60 points, or 0.19%, while the S&P 500 index and the Nasdaq Composite index were little changed.
 Both the Dow and the S&P 500 closed at record highs on Friday after the July jobs report blew past estimates.

 The strong jobs report sent the U.S. dollar to a more than four-month high against the euro as traders bet the Federal Reserve could begin tapering its asset purchases this year and hike rates by the end of next year.

-The rising dollar coupled with concerns the delta variant’s spread in China would weigh on global energy demand hit oil prices, with West Texas Intermediate crude tumbling $2.92 to $65.36 a barrel, a near two-and-a-half-month low.
+The rising dollar coupled with concerns the delta variant’s spread in China would weigh on global energy demand hit oil prices, with West Texas Intermediate crude tumbling $1.95 to $66.33 a barrel.
 Oil majors, including Exxon Mobil Corp. and Chevron Corp., were lower.

 Meanwhile, gold slumped $18.10 to $1,745 an ounce.